Habinteg & CAE break ground with NEW Inclusive Housing Design Guide | Latest news

 The Inclusive Housing Design Guide (IHDG) is authored by Jacquel Runnalls, and peer reviewed by Marney Walker, both occupational therapists who specialise in advising on the design of accessible, attractive and inclusive housing.

-This comprehensive housing design guide goes beyond physical access to consider additional aspects, such as visual and sensory access.
+This comprehensive housing design guide goes beyond physical access to consider design for people with a wide range of impairments and abilities, including people with cognitive and sensory impairments and people who are neurodivergent.
 It aims to demonstrate how truly accessible, adaptable and inclusive housing design can be achieved by:

 • Dispelling common misunderstandings about Building Regulations Approved Document Part M Volume 1, M4(2) accessible and adaptable dwellings and M4(3) wheelchair user dwellings